 2008 Beth Hicks

 2011 Alyssa Stryker

-1996 Matt Sparke [Professor of Geography, University of Washington]
+1996 Matt Sparke [Professor of Politics, University of California, Santa Cruz]

 1996 Bruce Braun [Professor of Geography, University of Minnesota]